postlund/pyatv/docs/development/device_info.md

 operating system (and version) it runs or its hardware model (3, 4K, etc.).
 This information is exposed via the interface `interface.DeviceInfo`.

-## Using the Device Information APi
+## Using the Device Information API

 After connecting to a device, you get get device info via `device_info`: